 Before I show you how to extract ideas from industry blogs, let’s clarify what we mean by “influencer.”

 According to Lee Odden of TopRankBlog, “an influencer creates popularity.”
-An influencer can think of something or carry out an experiment and before you know it, that idea becomes a popular keyword.
-An example is the “content upgrade” by Brian Dean.
-See how many searches this term now has:
+An influencer can think of something or carry out an experiment and, before you know it, that idea becomes a popular keyword.
+An example is the “content upgrade,” by Brian Dean.
+See how many search variations this term now has:

-Remember that industry and influencer blogs have social media power as well.
-They generate thousands of social shares for every piece of content they publish.
+Remember that industry and influencer blogs have social media power, as well.
+They generate thousands of social shares for every piece of content that they publish.